ropg/pinapl/README.md

 <br>
 ## dialog

 `dialog` presents a dialog screen.
-It word-wraps and centers what's in `text`, and prints it above the buttons.
+It word-wraps and centres what's in `text`, and prints it above the buttons.
 Dialog screens do not have a cancel button in the top right: if you want users to be able to cancel, just mark one of the buttons accordingly.

 ```lua
 if p.dialog("You've got a problem...", "Something bad happened.
 Continue?", {"Yes", "No"}) == "Yes" then